 Our Contribution.
 In this work we provide a tool for constructing UC-secure commitments given any straight-line extractable commitment.
-This essentially means that the task of constructing UC-secure commitment is reduced to the simpler task of achieving extractable commitments.
-This tool allows us to prove feasibility of unconditional UC-secure protocols (for a non-trivial functionality) in the stateless token model and in the malicious PUF model.
-More precisely, we provide a compiler that transforms any ideal extractable commitment - a primitive that we define - into a UC-secure commitment.
+This essentially means that the task of constructing UCsecure commitment is reduced to the perhaps simpler task of achieving extractable commitments.
+This tool allows us to show feasibility results for unconditional UC-secure protocols in the stateless token model and in the malicious PUF model.
+More precisely, we provide a compiler that transforms any ideal extractable commitment into a UC-secure commitment.
 An ideal extractable commitment is a statistically hiding, statistically binding and straight-line extractable commitment.
 The transformation uses the ideal extractable commitment as black-box and is unconditional, that is, it does not require any further assumption.
-The key advantage of such compiler is that, one can implement the ideal extractable commitment with the setup assumption that is more suitable with the application and the technology available.
+The key advantage of such compiler is that one can implement the ideal extractable commitment with the setup assumption that is more suitable to the application and the technology available.

 We then provide an implementation of the ideal extractable commitment scheme in the malicious PUFs model of [OSVW13].
-Our construction builds upon the (stand-alone) unconditional BC scheme shown in [OSVW13], which is not extractable.
+Our construction builds upon the (stand-alone) unconditional BC scheme shown in [OSVW13] which is not extractable.
 By plugging our extractable commitment scheme in our compiler we obtain the first unconditional UC-secure commitment with malicious PUFs.

 We then construct ideal extractable commitments using stateless tokens.
 We use some of the ideas employed for the PUF construction, but implement them with different techniques.
-Indeed, PUFs are intrinsically unpredictable, and even having oracle access to a PUF an unbounded adversary cannot predict the function run by it.
-With stateless tokens we do not have such guarantee and free access to a token might completely reveal the function embedded in it.
-Our protocol is secure in the standard stateless model, where the adversary has no restriction and can send malicious stateful tokens.
+Indeed, while PUFs are intrinsically unpredictable and even having oracle access to a PUF an unbounded adversary cannot predict the function run by it, with stateless tokens we do not have such guarantee and uncontrolled access to a token might reveal the function embedded in it.
+Our protocol is secure in the standard stateless token model, where the adversary has no restriction and can send malicious stateful tokens.
 By plugging such protocol in our compiler, we achieve the first unconditional UC-secure commitment scheme with stateless tokens.
 Given that unconditional OT is impossible with stateless tokens, this result completes the picture concerning feasibility of unconditional UC-security with stateless tokens.

-Remark 1.
-In the rest of the paper (as it happens in all previous work on PUFs/tokens), it is assumed that even an unbounded adversary, can query the PUF/token only a polynomial number of times.
-This assumption is necessary.
+Remark.
+In the rest of the paper it is assumed that even an unbounded adversary can query the PUF/token only a polynomial number of times.
+We stress that this is not a restriction of our work but it is a necessary assumption in all previous works achieving unconditional security with PUFs and stateless tokens.(See Pag.15 of [BFSK11b] for PUFs, and Pag.
+5 of [GIMS10] for stateless tokens).
 Indeed, if we allowed the adversary to query the PUF/token on all possible challenges, then she can derive the truth table implemented by the physical device.